-- 1. Download ble_app_hrs_fw.bin to a GR5515 SK Board through GProgrammer. - 2.
+- 1. Download ble_app_hrs.bin to an SK Board through GProgrammer. - 2.
 In Profile > HRS on GRToolbox, enable device scanning and connect to a device advertising as "Goodix_HRM". - 3.
 After successful connection, you can view the heart rate value and curve, RR Interval, as well as Location Finger in the HRS module.